codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

  </android.support.design.widget.AppBarLayout>
 ```

-The `scroll` flag used within the attribute `app:layout_scrollFlags` must be enabled in order for the View to scroll off the screen.
-Otherwise, it will remain pinned to the top.
-Other flags that can be used include:
+The `scroll` flag used within the attribute `app:layout_scrollFlags` must be enabled for any scroll effects to take into effect.
+This flag must be enabled along with any of the following:

      * `enterAlways`: The view will become visible when scrolling up.
        * `enterAlwaysCollapsed`: Assuming you have declared a minHeight and `enterAlways` is declared, your view will only appear at its minimum height and expand to the full height when the scrolling view reaches to the top.
      * `exitUntilCollapsed`: Assuming you have declared a minHeight, the view will disappear once the minimum height is reached.
+     * `snap`: If scrolling ends and the view is only partially shown, this option provides a "snap-back" effect.

 Keep in mind to order all your views with the scroll flag first.
 This way, the views that collapse will exit first while leaving the pinned elements at the top.